mvolkmann/blog/src/smalltalk/41-morphic.md

-"Relative file references start from the Cuis-Smalltalk-Dev-UserFiles directory." filePath := '/Users/volkmannm/Pictures/images/altitude1600.jpg'. form := Form fromFileNamed: filePath. morph := ImageMorph new image: form. morph scaleBy: 0.25. morph openInWorld.
+"Relative file references start from the Cuis-Smalltalk-Dev-UserFiles directory." filePath := '/Users/volkmannm/Pictures/images/altitude1600.jpg'. form := Form fromFileNamed: filePath. form := form magnifyBy: 0.25. "scale to 1/4 size" morph := ImageMorph new image: form. morph scaleBy: 0.25. morph openInWorld.
 ```

+A `Form` is a rectangular array of pixels that holds an image.

 PNG and TIFF files are not supported by default.
 To add support for those,